Skip to Content

 Serving Suggestions

-If you’re deciding what to serve with tandoori chicken, check out a few of our suggestions.
+If you’re deciding what to serve with tandoori chicken, here are a few of my favorite side dishes:

-• Thaw – Defrost the chicken in the fridge overnight.
+• Thaw: Defrost the chicken in the fridge overnight for the best results.

-• Repurpose – This may be a given, but you can make chicken tikka masala, butter chicken masala, or chicken tikka biryani with the leftovers, or use the chicken to top a pizza, quesadilla, or sandwich.
+• Repurpose: Make chicken tikka masala, butter chicken masala, or chicken tikka biryani with the leftover chicken, or use it to top a pizza, quesadilla, or sandwich.

 Frequently Asked Questions

-What is the difference between tandoori and chicken tikka?
+What is the difference between tandoori chicken and chicken tikka?

 There is a lot of confusion surrounding the terms tandoori chicken and chicken tikka, and many use them interchangeably.

-Charga – Similar to our Peruvian chicken or tandoori turkey, chicken charga refers to a whole chicken that’s grilled or cooked.
+Charga: Similar to how I prepare Peruvian chicken or tandoori turkey, chicken charga refers to a marinated whole chicken that’s grilled or cooked.

-Tikka – Most people in the West consider small pieces of chicken (usually breast) to be tikka when in reality, chicken tikka can also mean leg quarters or legs like we use to make our chicken lollipops.
-They can also include bite-size pieces of chicken, as we use here.
+Tikka: Most people in the West consider small pieces of chicken (usually chicken breast) to be tikka when chicken tikka can also be leg quarters or legs, similar to the ones I use to make BBQ chicken legs.
+However, the term also covers the bite-size pieces of chicken I use in this recipe since the word ‘tikka’ just means pieces in English.

-Tandoori – Tandoori chicken is chicken (whole or parts) that cook in a tandoor; since most kitchens do not have access to tandoors, you will find grilled or baked tandoori chicken recipes that attempt to recreate the cooking technique.
+Tandoori: Tandoori chicken is chicken (whole or parts) that cooks in a tandoor oven.
+Since most kitchens aren’t tandoor-equipped, you will find grilled and baked tandoori chicken recipes that attempt to recreate the cooking technique.

 What does tandoori chicken tikka taste like?